msawczyn/EFDesigner/docs/Properties.md

 There are a few ways to add a property to an entity:

-- Right click the _Properties_ category heading right below the name of the entity on the diagram and choose _Add new Property_ .
+- Right click the _Properties_ category heading right below the name of the entity on the designer and choose _Add new Property_ .
-- Right click the name of the entity and select _Add_, then _Property_ from its context menu.
+- Right click the name of the entity on the designer and select _Add_, then _Property_ from its context menu.
-- With the _Properties_ category heading selected, hit the _Insert_ key
+- With the _Properties_ category heading selected on the designer, hit the _Insert_ key
-- With any property selected in the entity, hit _Enter_.
+- With any property selected in the entity on the designer, hit _Enter_.
+- Right click the entity in the Model Explorer and select _Add New Property_.

 A new property will be added to the entity and you'll have the opportunity to change its name from the default generated name.
 An advanced feature of the designer also gives you the opportunity to change its type, whether or not it's an identity field, and whether or not its value is required to be